 Argon allows for narrower penetration, which is handy for butt and fillet welds.
 It also boasts a smooth and relatively fluid arc.
 If you are going to be welding non-ferrous metals, like titanium, aluminum, or magnesium, you’ll need to use pure argon.
 Mix argon with hydrogen, helium, or oxygen.
 This helps intensify arc characteristics and aid in metal transfer.

 If weld quality and aesthetics are important, mixed gases are good to use.
 You have several options that vary from between 75-95% argon to 5-25% CO2.
+Argon is an inert gas, meaning it does not readily react with other substances, while carbon dioxide is a semi-inert gas.
+The combination of these gases creates an effective shielding gas that protects the weld zone from atmospheric contamination.

 They produce better arc stability and reduce spatter compared to 100% CO2.
 Mixed gases can also be used in the spray transfer process that, in turn, provide more visually appealing welds as well as increased productivity.

 Argon/CO2 mixtures are good for welding low-alloy, some stainless steel, and carbon metals.
 Be aware, however, that higher CO2 levels may cause increased spatter.
+The specific composition of the shielding gas can vary depending on the metal being welded and the desired characteristics of the weld.

-A reactive gas, oxygen is typically used in small amounts when added to shielding gases, usually between 1-9%.
+A reactive gas, oxygen is typically only used in small amounts when added to shielding gases, usually between 1-9%.
 This improves weld pool fluidity, as well as arc stability and penetration in stainless steel, mild carbon, and low alloy metals.
 Oxygen with aluminum, copper, magnesium or other exotic metals can cause oxidation.

 Oxygen/argon blends are typically used on stainless steel and plain carbon metals.
 It produces a stable arc with limited spatter.
 Higher levels of oxygen, however, may make out-of-position welding hard due to the fact that it will increase puddle fluidity.